sustrik/ribosome/README.md

 Note that ribosome commands may appear only in lines starting with a dot, may be preceded with arbitrary amout of whitespace (which will be ignored) and start with slash and exclamation mark.
-The command behaves like a standard Ruby function and uses the same syntax:
+Commands behave like standard Ruby functions and use the same syntax:

 ```
 name = "foo"